Hospitality | Dealing with employees drinking on the job

 Drinking on the job is no laughing matter for hospitality employers.

-Get clear rules in place
+Setting clear rules

 Your policy should clearly state that if an employee reports for work when unfit due to the influence of alcohol, this may be regarded as a gross misconduct offence.
 This means they will normally face disciplinary action under your disciplinary procedure.

 Some hospitality employers reserve the right to require an employee to undergo a medical examination to find out the cause of the problem.
 If an employee refuses to undertake the examination in these circumstances, their refusal will normally be treated as gross misconduct.

-Seek advice at the earliest opportunity to ensure you are carrying out a fair procedure.
+Always seek advice at the earliest opportunity to ensure you are carrying out a fair procedure.